mobiledgex/edge-cloud-sdk-unity/README.md

 (Enter Organization Name, Application Name, Application Version) and press Setup
  <img src="MobiledgeX/Documentation/images/MobiledgeXEditorWindow.png" alt="MobiledgeX Editor Window" width="500" height="whatever">

-5. Once you get the message **"Connected, you are all set! "**, Congrats you have got MobilegdeX Sdk integrated in your project.
+5. Once you get the message **"Connected, you are all set! "**, Congrats you have got MobilegdeX SDK integrated in your project.

-**If you are using version control (ex. github) make sure not to exclude the project meta files or at least not to exclude the MobiledgeX meta files**
+**If you are using version control (ex. github) make sure not to exclude the project meta files or at least not to exclude the MobiledgeX SDK meta files**

 <!-- USAGE EXAMPLES -->